-* Gold hits 3-month high, dollar eases ahead of Yellen testimony
+* Gold hits 3-month high, dollar eases ahead of Yellen

 * Investors wager on dovish tone, even if tapering affirmed